And start the year off on the path to fulfillment!

 Find an accountability partner - find a peer, mentor, or coach to help you stay focused.
 If your goal is to run every morning, find a Neighbor who would join.
 You are less likely not to show up when you know they are counting on you!
 Part of my work with clients is to support their goals with everything I shared with you here and to provide them with accountability.
 Find a mentor or coach to help you Level Up your goals.

 Practice self-compassion and self-love - be compassionate when you do not get to do what you set out to do, give yourself a break, and realize all the factors impacting your daily routines and behaviors.
-They point here to stop pressuring yourself and make positive changes in your life if you want to, not because of what others may say or think.
-Practice self-live by being your biggest cheerleader and giving yourself credit for how awesome you are.
+They point here to stop pressuring yourself and make positive changes if you want to, not because of what others may say or think.
+Practice self-live by being your biggest cheerleader and giving yourself credit for greatness.
 It’s easy to forget or overlook all the beautiful things you do daily.
 Celebrate you!

 I wish that you walk away with a better approach to New Year’s resolutions and that you approach the New Year with awareness and intention.
 As a token of appreciation, I have created an excellent worksheet for you that you can use.
 Download for free here.

 It’s a complete guide to doing your year review and includes the SMART goals strategy I described earlier in this blog.
-I think you will love using it over and over and find it easy to use.
+You will love using it repeatedly and find it easy to use.

 Let me know your thoughts on this by commenting below.
 I would love to hear from you!